Park Heong-joon: Return to politics

 On 9 January 2020, Park was appointed the Chairman of the Advance Committee for Innovation and Unity, an organisation seeking the unity of centrist and conservative parties including the then Liberty Korea Party (LKP) and the New Conservative Party (NCP).
-As a result, major conservative parties including both the LKP and the NCP was merged into the newly-formed United Future Party (UFP).
+As a result, major conservative parties including both the LKP and the NCP was merged into the newly formed United Future Party (UFP).

 On 9 March, prior to the 2020 election, Park applied to nominate himself as a candidate for the Future Korea Party (FKP), the satellite party to the UFP.
 He, however, retracted the decision within 2 hours following the public backlash of his decision.
 He later apologised for the issue.

 In the general election, the UFP-FKP alliance only secured 103 out of 300 seats, the worst result as a major conservative party since 1988.
 The party president, Hwang Kyo-ahn, who contested for Jongno, was also defeated by the former Prime Minister Lee Nak-yon.
 Park cited that the party lost about 30 seats due to hate speeches and defamatory remarks of its several candidates.
 The party renamed itself to the People Power Party (PPP).

 On 29 October, Park officially rejoined the PPP, the same day when the former President Lee Myung-bak was sentenced to 17 years in jail.

 2021 Busan mayoral election

-The resignation of the Mayor of Busan Oh Keo-don on 23 April 2020 following the allegations of sexual harassment has provoked the by-election in 2021.
+The resignation of the Mayor of Busan Oh Keo-don on 23 April 2020 following the allegations of sexual harassment has provoked a by-election in 2021.

-Prior to the election, Park was considered one of the potential candidate of the UFP (then PPP), along with an ex-MP Lee Un-ju, the former Mayor Suh Byung-soo, the former Dongnae Mayor Lee Jin-bok and so on.
+Prior to the election, Park was considered to be one of the potential candidates of the UFP (then PPP), along with an ex-MP Lee Un-ju, the former Mayor Suh Byung-soo, the former Dongnae Mayor Lee Jin-bok and so on.
 On 31 August, The Kookje Daily News had reported that Park was considering to run for the election.

 On 15 December, Park officially launched his bid for Busan mayorship at Busan Port International Exhibition & Convention Centre.
-Following are the manifestos included in his declaration:
+In his manifesto, he declared the following: